flufsor/netscan/README.md

 # Netscan

-A Network port scanner for linux that can scan for accessible devices and tries to find network device information with CDP/LLDP/SNMP.
+A Network port scanner for linux that can scan for accessible devices and tries to find network device information with CDP/LLDP.

 ## Usage

 Execute the script with:

-    ./netscan.sh -i <interface>
+Usage: ./netscan.sh [options] -i [interface]

-- $Interface is the network interface to scan (eg: eth0, ens18)
+Options:

+-c Cleanup after scan

+-i Interface to scan

+-t Timeout for tcpdump

+-h Show this help

 ## Requirements